 Though Electrum is the largest coil currently in existence, it is not the biggest ever created.
 That title belongs to an 18-story coil built in 1903 by Nikola Tesla himself at Wardenclyffe on Long Island.
 Unfortunately, it was torn down due to lack of funding before it was ever fully operational.
 But Leyh, the co-creator of Electrum, has plans to resurrect Tesla's dream of a giant coil — times two.

 Under the project name “Lightning on Demand,” or LOD, Leyh has purchased 81 acres in the Nevada desert where he plans to build twin 118-foot-tall Tesla coils, which would be big enough to generate 10-million-volt lightning arcs that would stretch across an area the size of a football field.
 Having built a pair of 1:12 scale (still almost 10 feet tall) coils as a proof of concept, Leyh is waiting for funding to help bring his electrical dream to life.

-Other large Tesla coils currently in action include the "BIGGG" Tesla coil in Oklahoma, Big Bruiser in Wisconsin, and a pair of coils known as CAUAC that make an appearance at the annual Coachella music festival.
-A number of large coils can also been seen at the yearly Teslathon gatherings.
+Other large Tesla coils currently in action include the “BIGGG” Tesla coil in Oklahoma, Big Bruiser in Wisconsin, and a pair of coils known as CAUAC that make an appearance at the annual Coachella music festival.
+A number of large coils can also be seen at the yearly Teslathon gatherings.